tmkoooooook/thoughts/README.md

 # thoughts
 Share your thoughts and find new thoughts! for update your thoughts!

-this app is forcused on thoughts.
+this app is focused on thoughts.

 ## backGround
 I was inspired by someone's words when I was going through a difficult time, and I wanted to create an app that would help people get in touch with their many thoughts.